NahanaBanahnah/tasker-to-appninja/README.md

 Tasker Setup for Instant TP on Copy

 ### Part 1 - The Task
-* Under Tasks Cick the + Button to start a new task
+* Under Tasks Click the + Button to start a new task
 * Give it a name
 * In **Task Edit** Again Click + Button to add an Action